 For the four cavitation models in problem which are used in thus study are Kunz's, Sauer's, Barotropic and Singhal's Models, the treatment of execution of the simulation are conducted through a numerical test before hand with a convergence history for each.
-This being observed that the required iteration to have a good phase separation i.e vapor-liquid phase as shown in Fig.2.
+This being observed that the required iteration to have a good phase separation i.e vaporliquid phase as shown in Fig.2.

 All models have a common ground that is of Rayleigh-Plesset equation.
-Each specific concerns with а model conditional assumption.
+Each model concerns with a specific conditional assumption.
 The Barotropic case required a high pressure and higher velocity so that shock wave can accompanied the flow.
 The phase separation can be only vapour or liquid and the mixture of two phase turns to be problematic with a treatment of discontinuity.